hodea/hodea-lib/doc/CodingStyle.md

 ### #include < ... > vs. " ... "

-We use angled brackets (< ... >) for files that are in compiler's default include path.
+In general angle brackets (< ... >) are used for files that are in the compiler's default include path.
 Quotation marks (" ... ") delimit the names of user-defined include files that are not in the compiler's default include path.

+However, hodea-lib is a gray area as it is a library.

+We follow the boost [[8]] and gsl [[9]] approach and use angle brackets (< ... >) to include header files of the hodea-lib library.

+As side effect the angle brackets allow to mock complete files by changing the compiler's search path.